(Former name: International Music Family Camp in Finland)

 Work in classes

-- Choir for younger and older children once or twice a day
+- Choir for younger and older children once a day

 - Acquaintance with notes for the youngest once a day